 So what would you like to know about Kathleen Brown?
 That I’m a wife?
 Mother to three grown sons?
-Grandmother of four?
+Grandmother of seven?
 That I’m a Texan through and through, though I love my part-time home in Colorado?

 Maybe.
 But if I were you, I’d want to find out what Kathleen knows about being a caregiver, living with Alzheimer’s, living with miracles.

 My mom had Alzheimer’s.
 In the early stages, Dad was able to hide it from me, but eventually, the behavior I had accepted as the eccentricities of getting older became too extreme to ignore.
 At that point, I knew we needed to determine what was wrong with Mom and how to help her.
 Although Alzheimer’s was the last diagnosis Dad and I wanted to hear, naming the disease made us able to move forward.

 Dad insisted he could continue to take care of Mom at home, but as I began spending more time with them, I realized he must have help.
 Even without the macular degeneration that was stealing his eyesight, Dad was exhausted.
 He had taken over the shopping, cooking, cleaning, laundry.
 As Mom dropped activities one by one, Dad picked them up.
 When he refused to bring part-time professional help into their home, I became Mom’s caregiver.